 This lemongrass pumpkin soup with coconut milk is super easy to whip up.
 You can make it on the stovetop or with a pressure cooker.
 With a few slices of crusty bread, this tasty and healthy vegan soup is great as an appetizer, light lunch or supper.

 On my recent trip to Siem Reap, I discovered that lemongrass goes really well with pumpkin (and other similar winter squashes).
 I came up with this Western-style pumpkin soup using popular Southeast Asian ingredients after that trip.
+If you want an Asian style soup, I recommend this Vietnamese pumpkin soup recipe.

 The soup is very delicious, creamy, naturally sweet and fragrant.
 Yes, the subtle fragrance from lemongrass and coconut milk is probably what I like the most about this pumpkin soup.
 People often say we eat with our eyes, but in my case, I eat with my nose :).
 I’m quite obsessed with infusing my food with pleasant aromas.